-The International Peer Mentor Program is an award-winning program that has been running for over a decade.
+The award-winning International Peer Mentor Program has been running since 2008.

 This program allows participants to develop leadership skills and form long-term friendships, and it is often described as one of the most memorable highlights of student life by our current and past mentors.
 Both international and domestic students can be peer mentors.

-A peer mentor is a current student who volunteers their time to help new students settle into life in Adelaide and the University of Adelaide.
-Both international and domestic students can be peer mentors.
+An International Peer Mentor (IPM) is a current student who volunteers their time to help new international students settle into life in Adelaide and the University of Adelaide.
+Both international and domestic students can be IPMs.

 All new students have to make adjustments to be successful at university.
-Mentors provide peer support and a student’s perspective of University life by sharing their experiences, challenges and insights.
+IPMs provide peer support and a student’s perspective of University life by sharing their experiences, challenges and insights.

 The selection of mentors will be based on merit, availability, and via an online application submission.